gamusdev/servlet-reactive-performance-test/README.md

 curl -i http://localhost:8090/api/v1/performance/1
 ```

-# WebFluxClient
+# WebFlux Client

 The client uses a Springboot WebClient.
-The WebClient is encapsulated in a WebFluxClientMeter.
-This WebFluxClientMeter
+The WebClient is encapsulated in the WebFluxClientMeter class.
-is a Singleton obtained with the Factory pattern.
-It implements the IWebFluxClientMeter that defines the supported
+This WebFluxClientMeter is a Singleton obtained with the Factory pattern.
+The IWebFluxClientMeter defines the supported
-operations, and encapsulates the counters to get the performance measure.
+operations, and encapsulates the counters to get the performance measure for the Reactive test.

 Also, it supports as parameter a generic Consumer that could consume the responses.
 This consumer will be implemented
 in the Meter project.

 The main method in this project is written as an example of use, and enables to use this project directly.
 But in our test, the execution of the client will be done by the Meter application.

+# Servlet

+It is a CRUD similar to the WebFlux version.
+The Rest API also follows the most common best practices.

+# Servlet Client

+This client is a RestTemplate wrapped in the ServletClientMeter class (it is also another Singleton obtained with the
+Factory pattern).
+Again, the ServletClientMeter defines the supported
+operations, and encapsulates the counters to get the performance measure for the Servlet test.

+And finally, it also supports the generic Consumer, used in the Meter project.

 # Meter